Glossary

 I

-Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the quantified quantity (standard NF-ISO 14064-1:2018).
+Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the measured quantity (standard NF-ISO 14064-1:2018).

-Estimates and measurements inherently carry a margin of error; the vast majority of scientific methods tend to associate values called uncertainties with the results of measurements or estimates.
-These uncertainties make it possible to arrive at a 95% confidence interval, that is an interval [Value 1; Value 2] in which the true value of what is measured or estimated has a 95% chance of lying.
+Estimates and measurements inherently involve a margin of error; the vast majority of scientific methods tend to associate values called uncertainties with measurement or estimate results.
+These uncertainties make it possible to arrive at a 95% confidence interval, i.e. an interval [Value 1; Value 2] within which the true value of what is measured or estimated has a 95% chance of lying.

 Inflation corresponds to a general increase in the prices of goods and services in an economy.

-Within the framework of a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

-A confidence interval is an interval intended to contain an unknown parameter that one seeks to estimate.
+A confidence interval is an interval supposed to contain an unknown parameter that one seeks to estimate.
 A confidence interval is constructed by a method from data.
 The constructed interval may or may not contain the value of the unknown parameter.
-One assigns it a level of confidence often expressed as a percentage: the most common is the 95% level.
+One assigns it a confidence level often expressed as a percentage: the most common is the 95% level.
 This means that the method has a 95% chance of producing an interval containing the true value of the unknown parameter.

 L

-Set of documents, papers and information obtained at each stage of the approach, compiled for the Results presentation and reporting.
+Set of pieces, documents and information obtained at each stage of the approach, compiled for the Reporting.

 A normal distribution is an absolutely continuous probability distribution that depends on two parameters: its mean, a real number denoted μ, and its standard deviation, a positive real number denoted σ.
 The probability density of the normal distribution with mean μ and standard deviation σ is given by: